 - Historic American Newspapers: The American newspaper collection contains 154,205 titles from 1690 to the present.
 Newspapers provide an excellent way to trace former owners, as many newspapers print records of property transactions.

-- Historical Newspapers: Compiled from a variety of sources, this guide provides newspaper archives that are available online and at no cost.
-The collection is broken down by state.
+- Historical Newspapers: This guide provides state-specific newspaper archives available online and at no cost.

 - New York City Building Information Search: Look up an address in New York City to learn more about the property.